1942 The German Cannon

-Ed was a buddy of mine in the first world war, back in 1918.
+Ed Wilson was a buddy of mine in the First World War, back in 1918.
 He called on Friday night, saying he wanted help snatching the cannon again.
 Of course, I said yes.
 Then he told me the circumstances.
-Turns out, with the current war on, the city decided to turn the cannon...
+Turns out, with the current war on, the city had removed the...

 The Gray Rock sat there on the edge of downtown Asheville looking a little old and weathered.
 During its years it had been everything from a brothel to a church.
 But for the longest time it was a rooming house: cheap small rooms, no air-conditioning, and weekly rent....